 - and otherwise pulled their brain away from their tasks.

 This is critical to completing the work.

 I repeat: rest is critical to completing your tasks.

 Don’t do other work during the breaks.

 If you aren’t naturally inclined to take breaks (cough, internalized corporate world, and Capitalism), come into your Pomodoro session with a plan of how you will take breaks.
-Ask me why I reiterate this so much?
-Not breaking and not resting invites the brain to wander and to look for rest during task time.
+Why do I reiterate this so much?
+Because not breaking and not resting invites the brain to wander and to look for rest during task time.

 Your brain will seek rest.
 Give it some!

 a few break ideas

 - Stretch, breathe, meditate

 - Have a quick dance party